-Are you a student, researcher or organization with an interest in ETHOS Lab?
+Are you a student, researcher or organisation with an interest in ETHOS Lab?
 Then you should consider joining us or starting a collaboration.
 Read more about the different options below.

-If you represent an organisation and wish to begin a collaboration or learn more about what value ETHOS Lab might represent for you, please write Head of Lab Marisa Cohn at firstname.lastname@example.org or read more here.
+If you represent an organisation and wish to begin a collaboration or learn more about what value ETHOS Lab might represent for you, please write Co-Head of Lab Rachel Douglas-Jones at email@example.com or read more here.

-There are two ways you can become affiliated with ETHOS Lab.
-You can become a Junior Researcher or a Community Member.
+There are three ways you can become affiliated with ETHOS Lab.
+You can become a Junior Researcher, Volunteer or a Community Member.

-Junior Researchers work as volunteers in the lab.
-They are assigned to research projects within themes of their own choosing and they will receive supervision from a researcher from the research group.
-They will also be a part of either the management, communication, or tech team which occasionally help out with daily operations.
-As a Junior Researcher you are expected to spend a minimum of three hours a week in the lab working on the research project and attending the weekly staff meeting.
-In return you are given access to the lab’s resources and tools, expertise, workshops, insight into the internal workings of the lab and the chance to influence its development.
+Junior Researchers are students who do a project in the lab.
+They do research projects within themes of their own choosing and are invited into a research community of researchers from ETHOS affiliated research groups and other Lab members and staff.
+The project can be related to a course or an individual project or thesis for which the student will receive ECTS point, but it does not have to.
+As a Junior Researcher, you are expected to spend a minimum of three hours a week in the lab working on the research project and attending the bi-weekly staff meeting.
+In return, you are given access to the lab’s resources and tools, expertise, workshops, insight into the internal workings of the lab and the chance to influence its development.

-Community Members will be invited to data sprints, social activities and other exclusive events we host in the lab.
-Community Members are more loosely connected to the lab than the junior researchers, since they are not a part of the staff and they are not required to put in any hours in the lab.
+Community Members will be on the ETHOS Lab mailing list and be invited to social activities and other exclusive events we host in the lab.
+Community Members are more loosely connected to the lab than the junior researchers since they are not a part of the staff and they are not required to put in any hours in the lab.
 We invite you to become a community member if you share our interests in data, digital methods etc. and wish to gain insights into a research lab.

-If either of these roles sound like something that would be interesting for you, send an e-mail to Marie Blønd at firstname.lastname@example.org.
+If either of these roles sounds like something that would be interesting for you, send an e-mail to Marie Blønd at firstname.lastname@example.org.